hassanjamilah/React-Project-MyRead/README.md

 Of course, you are free to start this project from scratch if you wish!
 Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.

+## Installation
+After cloning the repository:
+1. Goto the clone folder
+2. Run the commnd:
+        npm install
+3. Run the command:
+        npm start
+        this command will start the server and open the application page
 ## TL;DR

 To get started developing right away: